RyanLHicks/data_analysis_excel/README.md

 =FILTER(K2#,NOT(ISNUMBER(SEARCH("and",K2#)))*(K2#<>0))
 ```
-**- Results:**
+- **Results:**

   <img width="433" height="556" alt="image" src="https://github.com/user-attachments/assets/da8597e2-fcfc-4bfb-8375-4b2b47ef9f85" />

-**- Interpretations:** By looking at this sheet briefly we can get a good idea of the demand for each job title, where the data analyst is the most abundant with 6,480 and highly niche jobs such as cloud engineers only have 23 jobs within a specific country selected.
-This sheet is used mainly as a refrence point for others to be more specific for the country, schedule, and platform.
+- **Interpretations:** By looking at this sheet briefly we can get a good idea of the demand for each job title, where the data analyst is the most abundant with 6,480 and highly niche jobs such as cloud engineers only have 23 jobs within a specific country selected.
+This sheet is used mainly as a refrence point for other sheets to be more specific for the country, schedule, and platform.

-#### Median Salary Tab
+#### Median Salary Sheet

-**- The Purpose:** This sheet is to explain the median salary for each job title using specific conditions to be met.
+- **The Purpose:** This sheet explains the median salary for each job title using specific conditions to be met.

+- **Excel Functions Explaination:**
-**- Excel Functions Explaination:** After transferring over the unique job titles from the data validation tab, I took the median salary of the job titles and sorted them from least to greatest using the following formulas.
+  - After transferring over the unique job titles from the data validation tab, I took the median salary of the job titles and sorted them from least to greatest using the following formulas.
 The MEDIAN function aggregates when specific conditions are met within the IF statement which is when the job title meets any title listed in the column, the salary year average does not equal 0 and the salary year average contain a value.
 The SORT function is used to sort the array from smallest value to largest.

 ```
 =MEDIAN(